Artists, this program is for you if:

 - You have taken part in, produced, presented or distributed a work outside of your training or educational program in a setting recognized by your peers, Elders or community.

-Indigenous artists may apply for financial aid under 3 different program components.
+First Nations artists may apply for financial aid under 3 different program components.

 1. Revitalization, creation and transmission